SudhilRaj/Git-tutorial/README.md

-# Git Beginners Tutorial
+# Learn Git
-This is just a study repo
+This is just a study repository for a beginner.
+You can check the 'Git-commands.txt' file for all the basic commands and initial setup.